 |Priority||When this operation list runs, it prevents other priority and normal members from running.
 If a priority member begins execution when a normal member is running, it will not be blocked.|

-It is recommended that large synchronization operations are set up as priority members, with smaller delta operations that will be affected as normal members.
+For operation lists that do not execute against Microsoft Identity Manager, it is recommended that large synchronization operations are set up as priority members, with smaller delta operations that will be affected as normal members.
 This ensures large operations will be able to run with a nullified risk of database locking created by smaller operations.
 For systems where large numbers of exports to multiple systems are likely to be generated during a full synchronization, consider adding outgoing operation lists to the exclusion groups.

 It is important that exclusion members are not scheduled in such a way that they will regularly clash with each other.
 This should be considered during the design and testing phase of the solution.